 The Fellowship recognizes the importance of disseminating information and providing high-quality supervision in the area of forensic psychology.
 As such, various teaching opportunities will be made available to Fellows who desire this experience.
-This could include giving a case presentation or research talk to the practice, presenting for a professional psychology or lawyer association, or being an adjunct instructor (or guest lecturer) for a Mental Health Law course offered through The Ohio State University (OSU).
+This could include giving a case presentation or research talk to the practice, presenting for a professional psychology or lawyer association, or being a guest lecturer for a university class.
 In addition to the Fellowship, the practice provides training and supervision to undergraduate volunteers, graduate-level externs, and predoctoral interns.
-These trainees perform various functions for the practice, such as conducting psychosocial interviews, administering psychological testing, and drafting portions of forensic reports.
 Fellows are encouraged to pursue experience in the provision of supervision with trainees in various stages of their forensic training.